SOUMIKBERA/invoice-compliance-system/README.md

 ---

-**Built with modern web technologies and best practices for enterprise-grade applications**
+**Built with modern web technologies and PostgreSQL for enterprise-grade applications**